MethodAtlas

 Addressing this question is central to building a convincing empirical argument.

-Every observational study — and even many quasi-experimental ones — faces the same uncomfortable question: what if there is an unobserved variable that, if you could control for it, would shrink your estimate to zero?
-You can never prove this is not the case.
+Nearly every observational study — and even many quasi-experimental ones — faces the same uncomfortable question: what if there is an unobserved variable that, if you could control for it, would shrink your estimate to zero?
+You can never prove that such a confounder does not exist.
 What you can do is formally characterize how strong such a confounder would have to be in order to eliminate your findings.
 If the answer is "implausibly strong," your result gains credibility.
 If the answer is "a modest confounder would do it," you should worry.

 Why Does This Matter?